 malaria infection until symptoms appear (incubation

-The incubation period may be longer if you are taking medicine to prevent
+The incubation period may also be longer if you are taking medicine to prevent

 In the early stages, malaria symptoms are sometimes similar to those of

 many other infections caused by bacteria, viruses, or parasites.
 Symptoms may